 Similar to VAST in just the beginning, the process of VPAID flows like this:

 - Calling for a request, where the video player requests an ad call from the ad server.

 - Making a response, where the ad server responds to the video player having the VAST XML file along with the VPAID-compliant ad unit.

 - Communicating throughout, where the video player and video ad unit constantly exchange properties and events to and fro.

 - Tracking activities, where both the video player and video ad unit send the tracked impressions and other activity data to their respective ad servers.

 Till now, VPAID has had two versions viz.
 VPAID 1.0 and VPAID 2.0.
-Currently, what majority video players are synced with is VPAID 2.0, having the following fixes which 1.0 did not support:
+Currently, what majority of video players are synced with VPAID 2.0, having the following fixes that 1.0 did not support: